Ben Aldridge

-Early life and education
+Education

-Having worked with the National Youth Theatre, Aldridge graduated from the London Academy of Music and Dramatic Art with a bursary from the Genesis Foundation for young actors.
-He left early to begin filming the 2009 ITV film Compulsion alongside Ray Winstone and Parminder Nagra.
+Born in Exeter, Devon, on 12 November 1985, Aldridge worked with the National Youth Theatre, and graduated from the London Academy of Music and Dramatic Art with a bursary from the Genesis Foundation for young actors.

 Career

 Aldridge's first professional acting role was in a play The Master and Margarita at Lyric Theatre, Hammersmith in 2004.
 In 2008, Aldridge made his television debut in Channel 4's four-part miniseries The Devil's Whore, playing Harry Fanshawe, husband of the title character.
 That same year, he was featured on Screen International's "Stars of Tomorrow" list.
 In addition to First Light, Lewis, Toast and Vera, Aldridge also appeared as Daniel Parish in the BBC One period drama Lark Rise to Candleford.
 In 2011, the American network The CW cast Aldridge as the lead in the pilot Heavenly.
-Later on he spent time in Belgrade shooting the partially improvised romance short film In the Night for director Ivana Bobic and award-winning cinematographer Rain Li, alongside supermodel Danijela Dimitrovska.
+Later on he spent time in Belgrade shooting the partially improvised romance short film In the Night for director Ivana Bobic and cinematographer Rain Li, alongside supermodel Danijela Dimitrovska.

 Aldridge is a co-founder of "In the Corner Productions".
 He directed the comedy pilot Pet Shop Girls in late 2011, which he co-wrote and co-produced with actor-writers Luke Norris, Ed Hancock and Kirsty Woodward.

 In 2013, Aldridge starred in Almeida Theatre's production of American Psycho as Paul Owen, opposite Matt Smith, Susannah Fielding, Jonathan Bailey, and Lucie Jones.
 The musical thriller featured a book by Roberto Aguirre-Sacasa based on Bret Easton Ellis's cult novel, with music and lyrics by Duncan Sheik.
-In September 2014, he joined BBC's original drama series Our Girl as Captain Charles James.
+In September 2014, he joined BBC's original drama series Our Girl as Captain James.
 He left the role after the third series in 2018.
 In December 2014, Aldridge joined The CW's series Reign as King Antoine of Navarre.

+More recently, Aldridge has starred in Fleabag (2016–2019), Pennyworth (2019–2023), Spoiler Alert (2022) and Knock at the Cabin (2023).

 Personal life

 Aldridge was raised as an evangelical Christian.
 Both his parents and grandparents were raised in the Plymouth Brethren church, although his parents both left the denomination at age 18.
 Commenting on his current relationship with religion, Aldridge stated in a 2021 interview, "It feels very far away in some respects as there isn't a religious aspect to my life now."

-In 2020, Aldridge came out as a member of the LGBTQ+ community in a post on Instagram on the occasion of National Coming Out Day.
-In a 2021 interview with Attitude magazine, he self-identified as gay.
+In 2020, Aldridge publicly came out as a member of the LGBTQ+ community in a post on Instagram on the occasion of National Coming Out Day.
+In a 2021 interview with Attitude magazine, he said that he was gay and in a 2023 interview, again with Attitude who were honouring him in the Attitude 101 LGBTQ trailblazers, he commented that his recent leading gay roles had helped him explore his own identity: "I'm meeting myself much more in those characters in my work than I ever have done before in my twenties, playing straight characters.
+I am getting to know myself better through playing those characters."